rdeioris/glTFRuntimeFBX/README.md

 The system assumes that every animation curve has the same name of a bone in the provided SkeletalMesh asset.

 ## Materials handling

+## Special Thanks

+HEAT (https://heat.tech/) for providing the test assets and supporting the development.